ducakar/TextureReplacer/README.md

 * When using stock vintage suits, EVA suit is used for IVA.
 * Reflections disable part highlighting along reflective surfaces.
 * Only the top face of the atmospheric skybox is reflected.
+* Issues with other plugins:
+  - EVE clouds are not reflected at certain altitudes.
+  - Ship Manifest crew transfers reset Kerbals to default textures (restored on vessel switch or scene reload).

 ## Change Log ##